kyumna/Internship-project/README.md

 # Running project
-Clone the repository using link https://github.com/kyumna/Internship-project.git Open the project in your preffered ide (VS code recommended) Open your terminal and navigate to the project directory
+Clone the repository using link https://github.com/kyumna/Internship-project.git Open the project in your preffered ide (VS code recommended).
+Open your terminal and navigate to the project directory.

 Write "npm i" in terminal to install all the dependencies.
-Write "npm run dev " to launch the project
+Write "npm run dev " to launch the project.

 # Running Test
 Tests are done using jest.